2010 eruptions of Mount Merapi: Air travel disruption

 The eruptions and subsequent volcanic ash plumes caused extensive disruption to aviation movements across central and western Java in early November.
-Some flights to and from Bandung, Jakarta and Solo were affected and many international and domestic airlines suspended operations to and from those cities.
-Yogyakarta's Adisucipto International Airport was closed on many occasions in early November due to limited visibility and ash falls upon the runway, taxiway and terminal aprons.
+Some flights to and from Bandung, Jakarta and Solo were affected and multiple international and domestic airlines suspended operations to and from those cities.
+Yogyakarta's Adisucipto International Airport was closed on multiple occasions in early November due to limited visibility and ash falls upon the runway, taxiway and terminal aprons.
 Adisucipto International Airport is the third busiest airport on the island of Java and lies approximately 13.5 nmi to the south of Merapi.
 An Airbus A330-300 flight operated for Garuda Indonesia as a Hajj pilgrimage from Solo's Adisumarmo International Airport 19 nmi east of Merapi and travelling to Batam en route to Jeddah (Saudi Arabia) was reported to have suffered from ash related engine damage on 28 October.
 It was however later reported to have suffered from blade tip rubbing and was not apparently damaged by volcanic ash ingestion.

 On 3 November Garuda Indonesia diverted its embarkation point for Hajj pilgrims from Solo to Surabaya to keep flights from being delayed by volcanic ash from the erupting Mount Merapi.

 On 4 November Herry Bakti Gumay, Director General of air transportation, stated that the warning released to all airlines operating flights into Yogyakarta would not withdraw warning until conditions returned to normal.
 Transportation Minister Freddy Numberi, speaking in Jakarta, said he had instructed airlines to direct all flights crossing Java to the north or south to avoid Merapi.
 "We have already prepared alternative routes for all flights," he said.
 "It may cost more and use up more fuel, but safety comes first."

 On 5 November at 05:27 (UTC) the Australian government Bureau of Meteorology (VAAC) issued an ongoing code red Aviation Volcanic Ash Advisory and reported satellite image (MTSAT-2) derived information indicating a volcanic ash plume to FL550 OBS extending 190 nmi to the west and southwest of the mountain.
 Yogyakarta's Adisucipto International Airport (JOG) was closed and flights were diverted to Solo's Adisumarmo International Airport (SOC) to the east of Mount Merapi.

 On 6 November at 11:07(UTC) the Australian government Bureau of Meteorology (VAAC) issued an ongoing code red Aviation Volcanic Ash Advisory and reported satellite image (MTSAT-2) derived information indicating a volcanic ash plume to FL550 OBS extending 190 nautical miles to the west of the mountain.
 At Jakarta's Soekarno-Hatta Airport (CGK) airlines cancelled 36 flights on 6 November over concerns about volcanic ash.
-The Indonesian Disaster Management Office reported that volcanic ash from Merapi was falling in Jakarta and some nearby areas such as Bogor and Puncak on Saturday the night of 6 November but only in very light falls.
+The Indonesian Disaster Management Office reported that volcanic ash from Merapi was falling in Jakarta and some nearby areas such as Bogor and Puncak on Saturday the night of 6 November but only in light falls.